songster-sa/aws-developer-associate-notes/readme.md

 ## Route 53 - DNS
 - applicable to EC2, S3, LB
-- limit to 50 domain names
+- limit to 50 domain names - can ask aws to inc
 - types
     - CNAME - canonical name - non-root hostname to ANY hostname - for non-root domain only
     - record (address record) - hostname to IP address (A , AAAA)
     - alias - best - ANY hostname to AWS resources - mydomain.com : xx.amazonaws.com - free - for both root and non-root domains
 - routing policies
     - simple - default - can return more than 1 ips - browser can chose where to go - no health check
-    - multi value - same as simple WITH health check
+    - multi value - same as simple WITH health check - so route53 will return only healthy ones
     - weighted
     - latency - to lowest latency region
     - failover - via health checks